luije87/documentation/csv.rst

 File name: majors.csv OR minors.csv

+Majors: Each row should contain the name and a semi-colon separated list of major_group_names.
-Each row should contain one major/minor name.
-A header is optional.
+Minors: Each row should contain the name.

 Major and minor files should be separate.